EleanaPol/mlagents-playground/README.md

 Open Anaconda prompt and create a virtual environment by typing
 ```
 conda create -n mlagents_play_env python=3.8
+/// mlagents_play_env is the name of the virtual environment
+/// python=3.8 specifies the version of python this environment will run with
 ```
 as seen in this [video](https://youtu.be/Yix4iV_io6o?t=58)